max-mapper/voxel-engine/README.md

 ## style guide

-basically https://github.com/felixge/node-style-guide#nodejs-style-guide with a couple of minor changes (no semicolons, single line ifs/fors when appropriate)
+basically https://github.com/felixge/node-style-guide#nodejs-style-guide with a couple of minor changes:

+- no semicolons
+- single line ifs/fors when appropriate for terseness
+- no terse 'tricks' unless they are faster

 any contributions (pull requests) in any style are welcome, as long as: